 At Taylor Janis, we understand womens’ rights in the workplace.

-We also understand that many companies in Vancouver and BC, are under the impression that the rules do not apply to them; or that they can find creative ways around their obligations.
+We also understand that many companies in Alberta, BC, and Saskatchewan are under the impression that the rules do not apply to them; or that they can find creative ways around their obligations.
 This is particularly true regarding maternity leave rights, as, unfortunately, many women are vulnerable during this time, to employer abuse and discrimination; abuse and discrimination which may significantly affect their careers and livelihoods.

 Below is some general information about your maternity leave and pregnancy-related rights in the workplace.

-The Vancouver Human Rights Code prohibits discrimination based on gender.
+The BC Human Rights Code prohibits discrimination based on gender.
 Pregnancy is included under the ground of gender, thus the law prohibits discrimination based on pregnancy.

 In most cases, it is contrary to the Code to: